NathanielWroblewski/wordcube/README.md

   - game.loop
   - clean-up index/object references in letters model
   - clean-up error messaging in word submission, maybe word.isValid, word.error?
+  - licensing/ownership blurb
+  - wordbank could be a trie/hash

+  - jazz prints
+  - sheet music
+  - jazz graph

 How to Play
 ---

-Score points for each unique, English word with more than three letters submitted before time expires.
-A word's point value is the square of the word's letter count.
-Build a word by selecting individual contiguous letters without backtracking.
-The A button selects a letter; the B button submits a word.
+Score points for each unique, English word with more than two letters submitted before time expires.
+Build words by selecting contiguous letters without backtracking.  _Spacebar_ selects a letter; _return_ submits words.

-The faces of the cube may also be turned.
-When no letters have been selected, press the B button to toggle available faces, and use the arrow keys to rotate the selected face ninety degrees.
+The faces of the cube may be turned.
+When no letters are selected, _return_ cycles through faces, and arrow keys turn selected faces 90°.

+A word's score is the square of its letter count.